-I am a medical doctor working in A&E in NHS Lothian; a clinician software developer; and 2017-2018 Clinical Saltire Fellow at the Digital Health & Care Institute.
+I am a medical doctor working 50% in the Emergency Department at the Queen Elizabeth University hospital at NHS Great Glasgow & Clyde; a clinical informatician; and a Clinical Innovation Fellow at the Digital Health & Care Institute.
 I graduated from King’s College London in 2010 with a 1st class Intercalated BSc in Anatomy & Human Sciences; and from the University of Edinburgh Medical School in 2013 with merits in General Medicine and Student Research.
 I completed Foundation Training at Guy’s and St Thomas’ Hospitals in London.

 While working as a junior doctor on the Robotic Urology team at Guy’s Hospital, I was inspired by the magnitude of the potential impact that health technology holds, and proceeded to complete a 5 month software development course at Maker’s Academy (London) while working A&E shifts at the weekends.
 I strongly believe that clinicians (and indeed the wider population) need to be technically literate - whether that is programming apps, understanding clinical data modelling or designing frictionless user experiences - to fully realise the benefits of digital health.

 I have developed software and web applications for various medical/research uses including a clinical decision pathway and data collection tool for Prof Nick Mills’ Academic Cardiology team at the University of Edinburgh, available at https://highsteacs.com; and a data visualisation tool that was part of a 2018 publication in Circulation, available at https://scotheart.highsteacs.com.
 I was on the event organisation team for the successful Product Forge Future Health Hackathon in 2017, and a mentor at the Product Forge Public Health Hackathon this year.